FLIR/iis_firefly_image_classifier/README.md

 In the table below, we list each model, the corresponding TensorFlow model file, the link to the model checkpoint, and the top 1 and top 5 accuracy (on the ImageNet test set).
-Notes:
-  - The Inception parameters have been trained by Google.
-  - Also be aware that these accuracies were computed by evaluating using a single image crop.
-Some academic papers report higher accuracy by using multiple crops at multiple scales.

 Model | TF-Slim File | Checkpoint | ImageNet Accuracy |
 :----:|:------------:|:----------:|:-----------------: